Yuito Mori

-Yuito Mori (森 唯斗, Mori Yuito) is a Japanese professional baseball pitcher for the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
+Yuito Mori (森 唯斗, Mori Yuito) is a Japanese former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks and Yokohama DeNA BayStars from 2014 to 2025.

 Professional career

 Fukuoka SoftBank Hawks

 On October 24, 2013, Mori was drafted by the Fukuoka Softbank Hawks in the 2013 Nippon Professional Baseball draft.

 2014–2015 season

 On May 11, 2014, Mori debuted in the Pacific League against the Saitama Seibu Lions as a relief pitcher.
 In the match against the Chunichi Dragons in the Interleague play on May 26, he recorded a Hold for the first time.
 And in the match against the Hokkaido Nippon-Ham Fighters on July 12, he pitched as a relief pitcher and became his first Winning pitcher.
 In 2014 season, Mori recorded with a 58 Games pitched, a 4–1 Win–loss record, a 2.33 ERA, a 20 Holds, a one a 54 strikeouts in 65.2 innings.
 In the 2014 Japan Series against the Hanshin Tigers, he pitched in Game 1, Game 4, and Game 5 as a relief pitcher, scoring 2 Holds in each inning with no runs.

 On July 19, 2015, Mori participated the All-Star Game for the first time in MAZDA All-Star Game 2015.
 In 2015 season, he recorded with a 55 Games pitched, a 5–2 Win–loss record, a 2.69 ERA, a 16 Holds, a 66 strikeouts in 60.1 innings.
 In the 2015 Japan Series against the Tokyo Yakult Swallows, he pitched in Game 4 and Game 5 as a relief pitcher, contributing to the team's second consecutive Japan Series champion with no runs in either match.